Rumor Has It (film)

 Rumor Has It (stylized as Rumor Has It... in the American market) is a 2005 American romantic comedy film directed by Rob Reiner, and starring Jennifer Aniston, Kevin Costner, Shirley MacLaine and Mark Ruffalo.

 The concept of the screenplay by Ted Griffin is that a woman learns that her mother and grandmother may be the inspiration for the 1963 novel The Graduate by Charles Webb.

+Rumor Has It was released by Warner Bros.
+Pictures on December 25, 2005.
 The film received negative reviews from critics and was a box office disappointment, grossing $88.9 million against its $70 million budget.

 Plot

 In 1997, Sarah Huttinger, an obituary and wedding announcement writer for The New York Times, returns to her hometown of Pasadena, California, for her younger sister Annie's wedding, accompanied by her fiancé, lawyer Jeff Daly.

-Sarah tells her grandmother Katharine Richelieu that she is unsure about getting married.
+There, she tells her grandmother Katharine Richelieu that she is unsure about getting married.
 Katharine then lets slip that her late daughter, Sarah's mother Jocelyn, ran off to Cabo San Lucas a week before her own wedding.

 Sarah visits her mother's best friend Aunt Mitsy, who confirms that Jocelyn spent time with their prep school classmate Beau Burroughs the week before her wedding to Sarah's father Earl.
 She mentions that Beau was also friends with Charles Webb, the author of the novel The Graduate.

 Jeff points out Sarah's parents were married just short of nine months before her birth, leading her to wonder if Beau might really be her biological father.
 Sarah also accuses her grandmother of being the inspiration for Mrs. Robinson, the older character who seduced the young man in The Graduate, who later ran away with her daughter.

 After the wedding, Sarah decides to fly to San Francisco, where Beau, now a highly successful and very wealthy Silicon Valley Internet wizard, is giving a speech.
 She meets him, and he admits to sleeping with her mother and grandmother.
-However, h assures Sarah he could not be her father because he is sterile after having suffered blunt testicular trauma while playing a soccer game in high school.
-They go out for drinks, and the following morning Sarah wakes up in Beau's bed in his Half Moon Bay home – the third generation in her family to have sex with Beau.
+However, Beau assures Sarah he could not be her father because he is sterile after having suffered blunt testicular trauma while playing a soccer game in high school.
+They go out for drinks, and the following morning she wakes up in Beau's bed in his Half Moon Bay home – the third generation in her family to have sex with Beau.